zain-kabani/i-reply/web_app/aeiou-chatroom/README.md

 To start react front-end run
 ### `npm start`

-To start express back-end run
+To start express back-end run (note: this backend is no longer necessary as all chatlogs are now stored in Firebase)
 ### `npm run server`

 ## Notes